wdebeaum/piano-keyboard/README.md

 ## Known issues

- - Sometimes with many octaves connected, the highest few keys don't trigger when you press them, and/or trigger at random, or when you press other keys.
-This seems to be mitigated somewhat by connecting an extra 10kΩ resistor between the clock and ground of the connector on the right side of the keyboard.

- - When you have 3 octaves connected, and hold any C key, the highest A key won't trigger when you press it (even with the resistor hack above).
-This also happens with C♯/A♯ and D/B. A, A♯, and B also happen to be the high keys that don't trigger without the resistor hack in this situation.

  - The key switches sometimes get out of alignment, preventing specific keys from triggering consistently until you take the key off and realign the switch.

  - The connection between the lowest octave and the end piece is a bit wobbly with only one alignment pin.